OpenVnmrJ/OpenVnmrJ/Install.md

 =============================================

 With releases of OpenVnmrJ newer than OpenVnmrJ 2.1A, an upgrade.nmr script is also available in the dvdimage directory.
+If use build a release yourself, as described in the README.md file in the ovjTools repository, then it will also have the upgrade.nmr script.
+Running
+  ./load.nmr
-Running ./load.nmr will install the new release as described above.
+will install the new release as described above.
 If one instead runs ./upgrade.nmr then OpenVnmrJ will be upgraded in place.
 That is, a new directory to hold the release will not be created.
 The current system and user configuration